Osvaldo Núñez

 He was elected in the Bourassa electoral district under the Bloc Québécois party in the 1993 federal election, thus serving in the 35th Canadian Parliament.
-Nunez lost to Liberal Denis Coderre in the 1997 federal election and did not return to Canadian politics.
+He became the first Hispanic elected to the federal Parliament.
+Núñez was criticized by other Chileans during the election for saying "my homeland is Quebec" and still saying he had pride in being a Chilean.